getAlby/lightning-browser-extension/README.md

 Based on the web extension starter kit: [/abhijithvijayan/web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter) heavily inspired by the super-amazing work of the [Joule extension](https://lightningjoule.com/)

+## ⚡️Donations

+Want to support the work on Alby?

+Support the Alby team ⚡️hello@getalby.com
+You can also contribute to our [bounty program](https://github.com/getAlby/lightning-browser-extension/wiki/Bounties): ⚡️bounties@getalby.com

 ## License

 MIT